Laci1953/Cowgol_on_CP_M/README.md

 COWGOL [-B] [-C] [-Mfile] [-Lfile] [-Tfile] [-O] [-S] [-X] file1.ext ... [ filen.ext ]

+	where file1.ext ... filen.ext are the source files.

 More than one source file may be specified (with name extensions: .cow = cowgol source file, .c = C source file, .as = assembler source file)

 The files with name extension .cow (Cowgol source files) will be compiled using the Cowgol compiler,